ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 6. For edge services clusters, complete the following configuration.
    1. For data center location, click the **Edit** icon ![Edit icon](../../icons/edit-tagging.svg "Edit") and select the geography, data center, and pod to host the instance or cluster.
    2. Specify the cluster name.
-   3. Specify the CPU model, RAM size, and the number of bare metal servers.
+   3. Select the CPU model, RAM size, and the number of bare metal servers.
    4. For network interface settings, enter the hostname prefix, and then select the uplink speed and network type.
 7. On the **Summary** pane, verify the cluster configuration before you add the cluster.
     1. Review the settings for the cluster.